cjerdonek/rcv-results-reporter/README.md

 ## TODO

-* Try adding the November 2019 election?
 * Start adding other languages?
 * Make test HTML viewable on GitHub.
 * Add end-to-end tests of the html.
+* Make sure all elections are covered in the tests.
 * Add intermediate rounds? (expand / collapse)